 TokensNet is a crypto exchange from the United Kingdom (and apparently also Slovenia) that launched in 2018.
 There are numerous crypto exchanges registered in the UK, which is clearly Europe’s leader when it comes to being the home of crypto companies.

 The trading volume at this platform is quite low.
 According to the data from coinmarketcap.com, the 24 hour trading volume on the date of first writing this review (29 October 2019) was USD 1.87 million.
-On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume was roughly the same: USD 1.64 million.
+On the date of last updating this review (21 October 2020), the trading volume was roughly the same: USD 2.06 million.

 The platform has three core values: transparency, safety and reliability.
 These three core values are all extremely important for a trustworthy platform.